 Following the transmission from an AP of an NFRP Trigger frame, multiple STAs may simultaneously send NDP feedback report responses to the AP.
 Based on the RXVECTOR parameter NDP_REPORT, which provides the detected status array for the resources of each spatial stream and tone set assigned by the Trigger frame, the AP can derive the list of AIDs from the resources of which an NDP feedback report response was sent, and their response.

-The AP shall not send any acknowledgment in response to the reception of NDP feedback report responses
+The AP shall not send any acknowledgment in response to the reception of NDP feedback report responses.

 NDP feedback report with resource request type(#15926)

-An HE AP may send an NFRP Trigger frame with the type subfield set to 0(18/1498r4).

-If the Feedback Type subfield in the User Info field of the NFRP Trigger frame is set to 0(18/1498r4), a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues and would like to be triggered in UL MU.
-If the STA does not have a resource request to make or does not have any nonzero buffer status to report, it shall not respond to the NFRP Trigger frame.
+(#20575)If the Feedback Type subfield in the User Info field of the NFRP Trigger frame is set to 0(18/1498r4), a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it is in the awake state and that it might have packets in its queues for UL MU operation.
+If the STA does not satisfy either of the conditions in Table 26-3 (FEEDBACK_STATUS description), , then the STA shall not respond to the NFRP Trigger frame. (#20260)

 Each STA that is scheduled is assigned a STARTING_STS_NUM and an RU_TONE_SET_INDEX to transmit a FEEDBACK_STATUS bit.